 Most wine drinkers- both vegans and omnivores alike- may not be aware that it's common for wines to use animal products, such as fish bladders, to filter wine.
 Our wines use bentonite instead of fish bladders or other animal derivatives for filtration, leading to higher quality products that are also vegan.

-"It might sound weird, but many winemakers use things like isinglass from fish bladder, gelatin and even sea shells when filtering their wine before bottling,” explained Priam’s winemaker, Ruaan Viljoen.
+"It might sound weird, but many winemakers use things like isinglass from fish bladder, gelatin and even sea shells when filtering their wine before bottling,” explains our winemaker, Ruaan Viljoen.

-Around the world, environmentally-conscious beverage companies are starting to embrace these higher standards of production.
+Around the world, environmentally-conscious beverage companies are also embracing similar higher standards of production.
 In 2016, famous Irish brewery Guinness announced its beer went vegan-friendly when it removed the fish bladder from its 250-year-old traditional filtration process.